-Reliable Message Delivery
+• Reliable Message Delivery

-The TNC Client and TNC Server are assumed to provide reliable delivery for messages sent between the IMCs and the IMVs, consistent with the description of message delivery in section 2.7.4 of this specification.
+The TNC Client and TNC Server are assumed to provide reliable delivery for messages sent between the IMCs and the IMVs, consistent with the description of message delivery in section 2.10.4 of this specification.
 In the event that reliable delivery cannot be provided, the TNC Client is expected to terminate the connection.

-2.5 Keywords
+2.8 Keywords

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [2].
+This specification does not distinguish blocks of informative comments and normative requirements.
+Therefore, for the sake of clarity, note that lower case instances of must, should, etc. do not indicate normative requirements.

-2.6 API Naming Conventions
+2.9 Abstract API Naming Conventions

-To avoid name conflicts, all identifiers in the IF-IMC API have a name that begins with "TNC".
+To avoid name conflicts, all identifiers in the IF-IMC Abstract API have a name that begins with "TNC".
+Note that this only pertains to the IF-IMC Abstract API.
+Since Java includes good support for scoped names, the Java Platform Binding often omits this prefix.